Welfare and Pastoral Support Services

 Counselling sessions are confidential, which means without your permission, nothing is passed on to friends, family or members of staff.

 There are, however, some circumstances in which confidentiality cannot be kept.
 We can talk these through with you when you come.

-Appointments can be booked at reception, by calling 01934 411 541 or through your campus welfare officer.
+Appointments can be booked through the Welfare and Retention Officer at your campus, or by calling 01934 411 541.